 References are valuable and important contacts that employers want to get in touch with to get a better idea of your work ethic or how well you did in school.
 As a general rule of thumb, be sure to stay away from mentioning relatives in your references.
 You are going to want to share contact information for 3 people and this can include co-workers, employers, volunteer leaders, or school instructors.

 Once you’ve figured out what to include in your resume, there are a few other things you can do to make your resume stand out.
 Here are some helpful tips to consider:

 - Use clear formatting to keep information organized and easy to read.

-- Bolding, caps, and italics can also be helpful in making specific information stand out.
-Once again, however, do not use in excess.
-Keep your formatting consistent and use these to create order.
+- Bolding, caps, and italics can be helpful in making specific information stand out.
+However, do not use them excessively.
+Keep your formatting consistent and well organized.

-- An image can create personality in your resume, but too much looks tacky.
+- An image can create personality in your resume, but too many visual elements can look tacky.

 - Check your spelling!

 - Ask someone else to read through your resume for clarity and feedback.